Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Prioritizing the resulting action items.
 - [x] Participating as a Scrum team member and facilitating as requested or needed.
-- [ ] Acting as a scribe to capture the Development Team's answers.
+- [ ] Acting as a scribe to capture the Developers answers.
 - [ ] Summarizing and reporting the discussions to management.

 **[⬆ Back to Top](#table-of-contents)**

-### The Development Team should have all the skills needed to: (choose the best answer)
+### The Scrum Team should have all the skills needed to: (choose the best answer)

 - [x] Turn Product Backlog items into an Increment of potentially releasable product functionality.
 - [ ] Do all of the development work, except for specialized testing that requires additional tools and environments.